Prompts

 You announced a digital transformation.
 You hired a CDO.
 You renamed the IT team to Product.
 Six months later, nothing has changed except the org chart.

-Writing CLAUDE.md: Permanent Memory for Claude Code
+Writing CLAUDE.md: permanent memory for Claude Code

 Every time you start Claude Code, it forgets who you are.
 CLAUDE.md is a text file that gives it permanent memory.
 One file, read automatically at the start of every session.